-We say a log-likelihood evaluation $y_i$ at any $\Btheta_i\in\Theta$ as \emph{invalid} if any of the following holds: $y_i$ is a complex number or ``NaN'' (not-a-number), $|y_i|>10^5$ or $\sigma_n(\Btheta_i)>10^3$.
-Invalid $(y_i,\Btheta_i)$ is never included to $\ddata_t$ and hence not used for GP fitting.
-Invalid evaluations can result in different situations.
-First of all, if $2t_{\text{init}}$ tries do not produce the required $t_{\text{init}}$ valid initial evaluations, the algorithm is terminated as of having too poor initialisation.
-Let us consider \naive{} and \epoer{} methods.
-Recall that they evaluate either at the current or proposed point.
-If an invalid evaluation is observed at the proposed point, it is rejected and the algorithm continues as normal ($\ddata_t$ or GP is not updated).
-If the invalid evaluation is obtained with current point then this means that the algorithm has proceeded to a point which should likely have been rejected in an earlier iteration.
-Because it may take long before the algorithm would manage to move back to a region where valid evaluations are typically obtained, in this case the algorithm is terminated.
-The \epoe{} case is more tricky: If the invalid evaluation occurs either at the current or the proposed point we proceed exactly as in \naive{}/\epoer{} case.
-Otherwise we neglect the invalid evaluation and obtain a new evaluation using \naive{} (that is, we neglect the outcome of \epoe{} and temporarily use \naive{} instead) and we then again proceed as in the \naive{}/\epoer{} case.
+Invalid evaluations can result at different stages of \gpmh{}.
+First, if $2t_{\text{init}}$ tries do not produce $t_{\text{init}}$ valid initial evaluations, the algorithm is terminated as of having too poor initialisation.
+If an invalid evaluation is obtained at the proposed point, the proposal is rejected and the algorithm continues as normal (neither $\ddata_t$ nor GP is updated).
+If the invalid evaluation is obtained at the current point then this means that the algorithm has likely proceeded to a point which should ideally have been rejected in an earlier iteration but were not based on the GP model.
+Because it may take long before the algorithm would manage to exit the problematic region, in this case the algorithm is terminated. \epoe{} often evaluates at a point which is neither the current nor the proposed point.
+If an invalid evaluation is encountered in this case, it is neglected and a new evaluation is obtained using \naive{} instead so that the algorithm can proceed as in the \naive{}/\epoer{} case.